danshoup/build-a-cocktail/README.md

 - Uses 'localStorage' to store persistent data.

-- Weather Dashboard is deployed at live URL.
+- Page is deployed at live URL.

 - Page loads with no errors.